sah-aditya/sah-aditya/README.md

 - 👀 I’m interested in Coding to solve real life problems.
 - 🌱 I’m currently pursuing a Bachelors of Technology in CSE (AI&ML).
 - 💞️ I’m looking to collaborate on doing projects and help me get better at code for now.
-- 📫 How to reach me for collaboration -aditya.freelance@yahoo.com(work)
-- 📫 How to reach me - sah_aditya@yahoo.com (Personal)
+- 📫 How to reach me - sah_aditya@yahoo.com

 <!---